-A lasagna takes a lot of work – but making 2 is not much worse than 1, and it freezes perfectly—so I always double up.
+A lasagna takes some work – but making 2 is not much more hassle than 1, and it freezes perfectly — so I always double up.
 Making the sauce ahead of time can break up the effort.
-A couple of days in the fridge or a Read More …
+A couple of days in the fridge or Read More …

 The secret to good chili is the right mix of chiles! (who knew?)

 This is a meat sauce suitable for spaghetti, lasagna, ravioli, whatever.
 It uses an “Equalizer” technique I “invented” by accident.

 Of course this works best with wild birds like turkey, pheasant — or even a big mess of quail.
 Don’t just “breast ’em out” and toss the rest — all those bones and meat are the ticket to great stock!

 Add 1 tsp spice mix per quarter lb of ground meat, and —poof— instant fresh breakfast sausage!
 Make up a batch of this spice mix ahead of time.

 Corned venison is as simple as it is delicious.
 We’ve all met people who claim not to like venison.
 I’ve never seen anyone fail to light up when they take a bite of this.

 There are as many jerky recipes as there are people making jerky.
 This basic recipe is great “as is” but also a fine platform for tinkering.

 Meat and veggies on a stick over a grill.
 What’s not to love?
 Boneless dove breasts are delicious and the perfect size.
 But this recipe includes a game changing trick (see what I did there?) that works with any kabob-based culinary adventure.

 This is a standard recipe meant for chicken breast or veal, both naturally quite tender.
 Venison or any tough cut should be tenderized first unless you have an exceptionally tender cut.